LibCrowds/libcrowds-pybossa-theme/templates/account/email/forgot_password.md

 Hello {{ user.fullname }},

-We received a request to reset your {{ config.BRAND }} password.

-If you did not request this, please ignore this email.

-To recover your password, please visit the URL below:
+To recover your {{ config.BRAND }} password, please visit the URL below:

 [Click here to recover your account][recover]

 [recover]: {{ recovery_url }}

+If you did not make a password reset request, please ignore this email.

 Regards,
 {{ config.BRAND }} Team